bjoerge/route-pattern/README.md

 ## Browser

-This module works in all major browsers, including IE 8-10
+This module works in all major browsers, including IE 8-10.
+However, it makes use of ECMAScript 5 features, so in order to make it work on legacy browsers, you need to include a ECMAScript 5 shim, like the [es5-shim](https://github.com/kriskowal/es5-shim).

 Download latest version:
 * [Development](https://raw.github.com/bjoerge/route-pattern/master/route-pattern-0.0.1.js)